Table of Contents

 - Check out online reviews of nurses who have already taken on travel assignments in New Jersey.

-- Speak to recruiters from various agencies and get a feel for the culture of the agency and how supported you will be before, during, and after your assignment.
+- Speak to recruiters from various agencies to get a feel for the culture of the agency and how supported you will be before, during, and after your assignment.

 The team at Trusted Nurse Staffing is confident that our pay, benefits packages, and 24/7 support are above and beyond the industry standard, and we’d like to prove it to you.